The issue of littering

 The Environment Protection Agency has more information about litter and the effect it has on our environment.

-If you see litter on the street, pick it up and put it in a bin before it enters the stormwater system.
+If you see litter on the street, pick it up if it is safe to do so and put it in a bin before it enters the stormwater system.

-You can report litter thrown from motor vehicles to the EPA and they can issue an infringement notices to litterers, with fines ranging from $288.72 for an unlit cigarette or small piece of rubbish to $577.44 for a lit cigarette.
+You can report litter thrown from motor vehicles to the EPA and they can issue an infringement notices to litterers.
+Fines range from $330 for an unlit cigarette or small piece of rubbish to $661 for a lit cigarette.